 1. Don’t worry about the medium

-Many people wonder whether paper diaries or digital diaries are better.
-My response is that none of them are superior: it all depends on the person.
-If you like to cogitate over your thoughts and go slowly, writing in a traditional paper diary might be the best for you.
-However, if you prefer the convenience of typing and if you like to move quickly with your thoughts, you might like to try an online diary or note-taking app such as Evernote, Microsoft OneNote, Penzu or another password secure website.
-Try exploring both and see what you like better.
+However, if you prefer the convenience of typing and if you like to move quickly with your thoughts, you might like to try online diary or note-taking apps such as Evernote, Microsoft OneNote, Penzu or another password secure website.

-2. Keep your diary private
+2. Keep your journal private

-You might also like to find a way of keeping your diary secure.
-You could use a password protected website like Evernote or, if you are using a physical diary, get a lock and key (or hide it really well)!
-The more confident you are that your thoughts will stay private, the easier it will be for you to write without inhibition.
+You might also like to find a way of keeping your journal secure.
+You could use a password-protected website like Evernote or, if you are using a physical journal, get a lock and key (or hide it really well)!

 3. Don’t bother with spelling, grammar, and punctuation